k5iogura/ImageNet_Utils/README.md

 **Dwonload Flickr images which includes .flickr.com as url only**
 url list provided by ImageNet.org includes fake url such as north korea redirections.
 flickr url is safety :0
+If you take risk about fake url you can use `--urls_all` option with downloadutils.py.

+**Timeout for socket module**
+Improves download function with url timeout for socket module to avoid hung-up.

+**Ignore small size or hurge size images**
+Ignores images which are no longer available on its website.

 Grap the source